-Matt Hartman serves as the Acting Director of Federal Network Resilience (FNR) within the Department of Homeland Security’s (DHS) National Protection and Programs Directorate (NPPD).
-In this role, Mr. Hartman leads DHS’ proactive administration of Federal Civilian Executive Branch cybersecurity and serves as the primary interface to Agency Chief Information Officers and the Office of the Federal Chief Information Officer (OFCIO).
+Matt Hartman serves as the Deputy Executive Assistant Director of Cybersecurity, Department of Homeland Security Cybersecurity and Infrastructure Security Agency.
+In this role, Mr. Hartman leads CISA’s proactive administration of Federal Civilian Executive Branch cybersecurity and serves as the primary interface to Agency Chief Information Officers and the Office of the Federal Chief Information Officer (OFCIO).
 Previously, Mr. Hartman served as the Cybersecurity Counselor to the Secretary of Homeland Security, Senior Advisor to the Assistant Secretary of Cybersecurity and Communications, Director of Strategy Coordination and Management, and various leadership positions within the Continuous Diagnostics and Mitigation Program, including Acting Program Manager from May 2016 until January 2017.

 Term Board Members